 It is common for a person early in drug and alcohol addiction treatment to gain confidence in their sobriety.
 After the toxins that have accumulated in the body have dissipated and the addict starts feeling better they may feel as though the process is completed.
 While the addict may feel better physically, that is only half the battle.
 The bulk of work done in treatment is the mental and psychological work that addresses the ongoing underlying mechanisms of addiction.

 Drug and alcohol addiction treatment provides the newly recovering addict with the tools necessary not only to overcome those underlying emotional and psychological mechanisms, they also can be of great assistance in dealing with the temptations and situations that can be encountered once treatment is over.
 Drug and alcohol treatment can be disoriented, frustrating and scary.
 However, you need to learn to trust the process and the truth is that you are not alone in your fight against your addiction.
-There is understanding and support staff that will encourage and empower you.
+Understanding and supportive staff will encourage and empower you.
 Additionally, addiction treatment allows the participation and support of family and friends who are supportive in your decision to be in recovery.